Personal

 2022: Officiate the wedding of beloved nephew Nick to the beautiful Jenny.
 Also, keep freezer stocked with slices of homemade cake, thickly frosted, for nightly consumption.
 Share begrudgingly.

-2023: Realize that I don’t have to hate people who disagree with me!
+2023: Realize, at age 63, that I don’t run the world!
 Also learn first hand that staying hydrated is essential to staying alive.

-2024: In a year of seismic change, the most important one, the best one, is the birth of my grand niece, Ellie Anne Economou.
-She is beautiful, adorable, and holding her tiny, less-than-year-old self in my arms is sheer delight!
-She seems to like me…so far.
+2024: Of these 365 days, the most important day, the best day, is the birth of my grand niece, Ellie Anne Economou.
+She is beautiful, adorable, and holding her tiny, less-than-one-year-old self in my arms is sheer delight!
+She seems to like me… so far.

 Professional